 - Identifier: Used by Flight Simulator to identify the entry in the updated voicepack file.

-- Telephony Designators: This must match the callsign specified for the aircraft.
+- Telephony Designators: For non-player aircrafts, this must match the callsign specified for the aircraft in the Aircraft.cfg file.

 - ICAO: Must match the ICAO code of the airport.